Gustav Halmhuber: Career

-During his later career Halmhuber was increasingly, though never exclusively, focused on teaching.
-Between 1897 and 1906 he taught at the Stuttgart Institute of Technology ("Technische Hochschule Stuttgart").
-Moving to Cologne he found time to produce a design for an extensive redevelopment of the "Fine Arts Museum" ("Kunstgewerbemuseum") while serving, till 1909, as director at the institution then known as the "Kunstgewerbeschule" ("School of Arts and Crafts").
+During his later career, Halmhuber was increasingly, though never exclusively, focused on teaching.
+Between 1897 and 1906, he taught at the Stuttgart Institute of Technology ("Technische Hochschule Stuttgart").
+Moving to Cologne, he found time to produce a design for an extensive redevelopment of the "Fine Arts Museum" ("Kunstgewerbemuseum") while serving, till 1909, as director at the institution then known as the "Kunstgewerbeschule" ("School of Arts and Crafts").
 He also taught at Cologne's recently relaunched "Commercial Academy" ("Handelshochschule").

-In 1909 Gustav Halmhuber relocated again, this time to the rapidly expanding city of Hannover, where he taught at what was then the Technical University of Hannover until his retirement in 1928.
+In 1909, Halmhuber relocated again, this time to the rapidly expanding city of Hannover, where he taught at what was then the Technical University of Hannover until his retirement in 1928.
 The reason for his move to Hannover appears to have been an invitation from the city authorities to take over from Hermann Eggert as architect for the prestigious new Hannover City Hall.
 Eggert's agreed departure appears to have resulted from a combination of personal and artistic-technical differences in respect of an unusually ambitious structure.
 The overall form of the extravagant shell of the building, which was sited on soft ground and mounted securely on 6,026 beech piles, was in most respects finalised by the time Halmhuber took over, but he was responsible for the widely admired interiors of the building.
-The less than harmonious combination of Eggert's choice of a version of neo-classicism for the exterior with Halmhuber's choice of "Jugendstil" interiors, though endorsed by the client - the Hannover city fathers - has nevertheless attracted comment from purists (and others) ever since.
+The less-than-harmonious combination of Eggert's choice of a version of neo-classicism for the exterior with Halmhuber's choice of "Jugendstil" interiors, though endorsed by the client – the Hannover city fathers – has nevertheless attracted comment from purists (and others) ever since.
 Eggert was conspicuously absent on 20 June 1913 when the emperor visited Hannover to attend the celebration for the inauguration of the new city hall.

 Recognition

-During his time in Hannover, Gustav Halmhuber held the titles (municipal) Oberbaurat and Privy Counsellor ("Geheimrat") from the Berlin-based Prussian Ministry for Public Works..
+During his time in Hannover, Halmhuber held the titles (municipal) Oberbaurat and Privy Counsellor ("Geheimrat") from the Berlin-based Prussian Ministry for Public Works..
 He was a member of the Bund Deutscher Architekten (BDA / "Association of German Architects").
 He also received, in 1921, an honorary doctorate (eine "Ehrendoktorwürde") from his alma mater and former employer, the Stuttgart Institute of Technology ("Technische Hochschule Stuttgart ").